 Drug Alert

 Medetomidine is a veterinary tranquilizer approved only for use on animals.
 It is stronger than xylazine.
-This drug last longer and the person may not wake up for a long time.
+This drug lasts longer and the person may not wake up for a long time.
+This substance causes central nervous system depression, which decreases a person’s heart rate.

 Caffeine is a stimulant normally found in coffee, and is often added to “down” samples.
 However, stimulants like caffeine DO NOT reverse the sedating and respiratory depression effects of opioids or tranquilizers.

-This sample contained a mix of fentanyl, and an animal tranquilizer which can cause complex overdose/drug toxicity events that do not respond fully to naloxone.
-Using high-potency opioids in combination with animal tranquilizers increases the risk of dangerous suppression of vitals (e.g., slowing down of breathing, blood pressure, heart rate).
-Naloxone cannot reverse the sedative effects of non-opioid substances such as Medetomidine.
+This sample contained a mix of fentanyl analogues, an animal tranquilizer, and benzodiazepines, which can cause complex overdose/drug toxicity events that do not respond fully to naloxone.
+Using high-potency opioids in combination with benzodiazepine-like substances, and tranquilizers, increases the risk of dangerous suppression of vitals (e.g., slowing down of breathing, blood pressure, heart rate).
+Naloxone cannot reverse the sedating effects of non-opioid substances such as Medetomidine and benzodiazepines.

 If you are concerned about an overdose, call 911 for emergency medical assistance.